orus-io/elm-nats/README.md

        Nats.Sub.none
    ```

-1. Have your update function returns nats effect along with the regular Cmd, and
+1. Have your update function(s) return nats effect along with the regular Cmd, and
    wrap it to handle them:

    ```elm